JSpeedie/cmp-tree/tests/014/README.md

 corresponding soft links in the two directory trees both point to a *non-existent* destination.

-> Note: `cmp-tree` should evaluate two soft links to be identical if and only
+> Note: by default, `cmp-tree` should evaluate two soft links to be identical
-> if their link paths are identical, regardless of whether or not what they
+> if and only if their link paths are identical, regardless of whether or not
-> point to is identical or even exists.
-In this way, `cmp-tree` should by
+> what they point to is identical or even exists.
+In this way, `cmp-tree`
-> default behave the way `diff -qr --no-dereference` would behave.
+> should (by default) behave the way `diff -qr --no-dereference` would behave.

 ```
 first                       second